Albert0i/Redis-Vector-Set/README.md

 ![alt vector-radial](img/vector-radial.png)

-#### Caveat
+#### CAVEAT
-Vector Set is a new feature added in Redis 8.0.
+Vector Set is a new feature introduced in Redis 8.0.
 Be sure to check the availability before jumping into it.

 ```
 > INFO MODULES